 One thing in Amex’s favor is that the policy is not unduly harsh, in fact, the new policy brings Centurion lounges in line with other lounges in the industry.

-This policy change is good news and bad news for holders of The Platinum Card® from American Express, and The Business Platinum® Card from American Express, as well as Centurion cardholders.
+This policy change is good news and bad news for holders of The Platinum Card® from American Express (Terms Apply), and The Business Platinum® Card from American Express (Terms Apply), as well as Centurion cardholders.
 For those who regularly travel solo or with one other person, they should enjoy lounges that are less crowded.
 For those who travel with a large family on a regular basis, they will have to make a decision whether to forgo lounge access entirely or pay for the additional members, which can get quite expensive.
 Are you happy or disappointed with the new Centurion Lounge policy?

 Source: Julian Mark Kheel/The Points Guy